Michael1388/ASP.NET-CMS-Web-Project/README.md

 The project involved the creation of an interactive website for managing the content and productions for a theater/acting company.
 The website was created with users in mind who are not technically savvy and want to easily manage what displays on their website.

 I came into the project mid development, initially reviewing code and documentation before beginning work.
-My contribution to the team involved setting up and styling the About page, then setting up the Rental Histories specific areas of the website, Index page, Create and Edit pages that I was assigned to in our sprint.
+My contribution to the team involved setting up and styling the About page, then setting up the Rental Histories specific areas of the website; Index page, Create and Edit pages that I was assigned to in our sprint.
 By the end of the sprint, I had completed two important sections and six story board items of the website project.

 Below we will look at each section.